Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 prizes are posted near the waterfront downtown, and there are derby weigh stations in Valdez.

-There is a halibut derby and a silver salmon
+There are fishing derbies, including a halibut derby and a silver salmon

 You’ve got